 Learn something new every day More Info... by email

 Sacroiliac joint inflammation, which is sometimes called sacroiliitis, can be a mild to severe source of pain in the back, buttocks and sometimes one or both legs.
 This inflammation occurs on the joint between the pelvis and the back, and the causes of it may be numerous.
 It may occur from sudden injury, from arthritis, a condition called ankylosing spondylitis, or from conditions like pregnancy or infection.
-Due to its number of potential causes, sacroiliac joint inflammation treatment is varied.
+Due to its number of potential causes, treatment for the condition is varied.

 When the condition is first suspected, it may have symptoms like pronounced back pain or pain on one side of the lower back when sitting for long periods of time.
 Some people experience a pain that runs down a leg, and others find it difficult to move lower and upper body in different directions.
 Some people will experience pain in association with conditions like psoriasis, which may make diagnosis easier, or fever.